badmikko/EsphoMaTrix/README.md

         lambda: |-
           char text[30];
           sprintf(text,"Light: %2.1f lx", id(sensorlx).state);
            id(rgb8x32)->add_screen("sun", text, 5, false); // 5 Minutes, no alarm
 ```

 Take care that the ```char text[30];``` has enough space to store the formated text.

 ## local trigger

 There is a trigger available to do some local magic.
-The trigger ```on_next_screen``` is triggered every time a new screen is displayed (so doesn't trigger on the clock display!!).
+The trigger ```on_next_screen``` is triggered every time a new screen is displayed (it doesn't trigger on the clock/date display!!).
 In lambda's you can use two local string variables:

 **x (Name of the icon, std::string):** value to use in lamba